 Fabric is thin like earlier Rhodesian and wet season versions of the shirt.
 The shirt appears more often in photographs than the dry season jacket.

 The pocket flaps on the shirt are simplified triangles compared to the scallops on the wet season version below.

 Note the 2-hole buttons.
 The shirt may also have 4-hole buttons.

 The wet season version was made in much smaller quantities than the dry season version (source: https://www.newrhodesian.ca/viewtopic.php?f=45&t=547).
-The colors are more similar to the known Rhodesian trial garments’ colors (source: https://newrhodesian.ca/viewtopic.php?f=45&t=692).
+The colors are more similar to one version of the known Rhodesian trial garments’ colors (source: https://newrhodesian.ca/viewtopic.php?f=45&t=692).
 Wet season items were made in the same cuts as the dry season ones.